-We own a 2% general partner interest in Duncan Energy Partners, which conducts substantially all of our business.
-We have no independent operations and no material assets outside those of Duncan Energy Partners.
+Since DEP Holdings exercises control over Duncan Energy Partners, DEP Holdings consolidates its balance sheet with that of Duncan Energy Partners.
+DEP Holdings owns a 2% general partner interest in Duncan Energy Partners, which conducts substantially all of its business.
+DEP Holdings has no independent operations and no material assets outside those of Duncan Energy Partners.

 The number of reconciling items between our consolidated balance sheet and that of Duncan Energy Partners are few.
-The most significant difference is that relating to minority interest ownership in our net assets by the limited partners of Duncan Energy Partners, our Parent interest ownership in our net assets by the limited partners, our Parent interest in subsidiaries of Duncan Energy Partners and the elimination of our investment in Duncan Energy Partners with our underlying partner's capital account in Duncan Energy Partners.
+The most significant difference is that relating to minority interest ownership in our net assets by the limited partners of Duncan Energy Partners, our Parent interest ownership in our net assets by the limited partners of Duncan Energy Partners, our Parent interest in subsidiaries of Duncan Energy Partners and the elimination of our investment in Duncan Energy Partners with our underlying partner's capital account in Duncan Energy Partners.
 See Note 9 for additional information regarding our Parent interest and minority interest in our consolidated subsidiaries.